 *Academic Ranking of World Universities 2017

-Adelaide’s undergraduate computer science degrees provide outstanding insight into complex computer systems, and the opportunity to apply problem-solving skills to a range of real-world scenarios.
-You will learn about: programming and software engineering; operating systems; computer networks and database systems.
+Adelaide’s undergraduate computer science and software engineering degrees provide outstanding insight into complex computer systems, coding and the opportunity to apply problem-solving skills to a range of real-world scenarios.
+You will learn about: programming and software engineering; operating systems; project management; computer networks and database systems.
 These degrees include:

 Opportunities for high achievers